htw-imi-wtat1/module-handbook/doc/sprint_06_crud_logbook.md

 - LogEntries are shown on the user show page.
   (This is a simple implementation; )
 - create create and update actions, form.ejs contains a form shared for edit and new actions

+## Enum

+How to get the valid enum values:

+     logEntrySchema.path('event').enumValues